vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 > Frustration is better than laughter, because a sad face is good for the heart.

+## Christian Themes in Gurren Lagann Anime
+Gurren Lagann, the only anime I could watch, kept me thinking after finishing it.
+Some parts seemed familiar.
+Then, I realized that the series' main themes have Christian analogs.
+The spiral energy is similar to the Holy Spirit; Kamina plays the role of Christ, and the LorgGenome is the Father.
+Kamina recommends to instead of trying to believe in yourself, to instead believe in God, that believes in you.
+He has sayings similar to "All things are possible for one who believes."
+Kamina also comes back from the dead once more at the end of the show.
+The team eventually forms a large body, "Super Tengen Toppa Gurren Lagann," similar to the body of the Church of the bible.
+You can find more similarities in [this link](https://www.iklone.org/post/christianity-in-gurren-lagann).
+Christianity permeates today's culture in unexpected places worldwide.

 ## The End
 How does your philosophy shape your life?
 I hope you became more by brainstorming today with me.